The Ultimate Reading List For Reluctant Readers

 Bad Girls, Jacqueline Wilson

 Bad Girls follows Mandy who has been bullied at school for as long as she can remember.
 But then she meets Tanya, who is fun, daring and glamorous.
 Yet, Mandy’s mum isn’t happy and thinks that Tanya is a Bad Girl, and a bad influence on her daughter.
 It’s a heart-warming story about confidence, friendship and the importance of being yourself, making it the perfect page-turner that helps open up conversations about difficult topics such as bullying and how we treat others.
-For the full list of Jacqueline Wilson’s books and where to start depending on your child’s age, click here.
+For the full list of Jacqueline Wilson’s books and where to start depending on your child’s age, visit Penguin Random House.

 Suitable For Teen Readers